Infernal Affairs: Critical response

 On Rotten Tomatoes, Infernal Affairs has an approval rating of 94% based on reviews from 64 critics, with an average rating of 7.50/10.
 The consensus from the site reads as "Smart and engrossing, this is one of Hong Kong's better cop thrillers."
 On Metacritic, the film has a score of 75 out of 100 based on reviews from 19 critics, indicating "generally favorable reviews".
 It was ranked as the 62nd Best Movie of 2004, 86th Most Discussed Movie of 2004, and the 95th Most Shared Movie of 2004.

 Film critic Roger Ebert gave the film a three-out-of-four star rating and described Infernal Affairs as offering "rare emotional depth."
 In his words, "The movie pays off in a kind of emotional complexity rarely seen in crime movies.
 I cannot reveal what happens but will urge you to consider the thoughts of two men who finally confront their own real identities—in the person of the other character."
 New York Times reviewer Elvis Mitchell was so enraptured with the film that he stated that "Infernal Affairs is so beautifully shot that the images occasionally distract you from the condensed policier plot."

+The film has also attracted comments from the academic community.
+Scholar Yiu-wai Chu believes that the unique feature of this film is that it reflects the psychological state of Hong Kong people after 1997.
+Through the identity crisis of two undercover agents, the film expresses the anxiety of people in Hong Kong after its historical transformation.
+Furthermore, the film breaks away from the formulaic approach of traditional Hong Kong gangster films that focus too much on action scenes, instead shifting its focus to the psychological level.